 Bacterial: Bacterial contamination of blood products, especially in platelets that are stored at room temperature, is the most common infectious risk of blood transfusion, occurring in approximately 1 of 2000-3000.
 Others are parasites like Babesia (Babesiosis), Trypanosoma (Chagas), Plasmodium (Malaria), Leishmania (Leishmaniasis), Viral (Hepatitis, Dengue, West Nile, CMV, HTLV) Prion (Creutzfeldt Jakob, vCJD) ...Read more

 Typical Reaction: Just like dr. Machtinger stated, blood mismatches can cause itch and rash.
 But the simple infusion of a "foreign" blood product can stimulate your mast cells to release histamine causing the itch and rash.
 Unless something more serious happens, maybe they could slow down the infusion rate and/or pre-treat you with an antihistamine to prevent this reaction in the future. ...Read more

 Yes: All blood donated for transfusion is carefully screened for hiv, syphilis, and hepatitis b and c but it is still possible for someone to have a very early infection and the tests are negative, but the blood has virus in it.
 Modern tests for HIV turn positive about 12 days after exposure.
 You cannot get gonorrhea, chlamydia, herpes or hpv from a blood transfusion. ...Read more

 - Talk to a doctor online

 - Would you get shingles from a blood transfusion

-- Can you get cancer from a blood transfusion?
+- Can you get pregnant through shorts?

-- Can you get leukemia from a blood transfusion?
+- Can you get herpes through saliva?

 - Can you get herpes from a blood transfusion?